umutcalikyilmaz/STILO/README.md

 );
 ```

-The example C++ code used to create Weighted Max Cut Problem instances by randomly generating the edge weights in STILO is given below.
+The example C++ code used to create Weighted Max-Cut Problem instances by randomly generating the edge weights in STILO is given below.

 ```c++
 STILO::WeightedMaxCutProblem wmcp(